EnebeliEmmanuel/EnebeliEmmanuel/README.md

 My fault is Responsive Design, I just love to see a page I create have awesome responsiveness on both larger and smaller screens.

-I also write notes on my blog,  [Koko's Notes](https://blog.koko-code.tech) on web development that help beginners have an easier learning journey.
+I am also a blog writter. dont have much articles for now but you can check it out,  [Koko's Diary](https://blog.koko-code.tech)

-I am passionate about making the web accessible to everyone because I believe that everyone irrespective of their disability deserves the right to a good user experience on the web.
+I am passionate about making the web accessible and user friendly to everyone because I believe that everyone irrespective of their disability  deserves the right to a good user experience on the web.

-My current technical skills include HTML, CSS, Javascript, Sass,  Bootstrap, Tailwind, NPM, Git, GitHub, VsCode.
-And I'm currently learning Typescript and slowing transitioning into the web3 space

 Random Fact: I love to surf the web for random and new things to learn, no knowledge is ever wasted.
 That is how I stumbled unto Tech and now the journey is never ending.